 German Maritime Museum – Leibniz-Institute for German Maritime History, Bremerhaven, Germany

-In 2017 the German Society of Medieval and Post-Medieval Archaeology (Deutsche Gesellschaft für Archäologie des Mittelalters und der Neuzeit, DGAMN) and the UK-based Society for Post-Medieval Archaeology (SPMA) will come together for the first time for a joint conference.
+SPMA and the German Society for Medieval and Post-Medieval Archaeology (Deutsche Gesellschaft für Archäologie des Mittelalters und der Neuzeit, DGAMN) are coming together for the first time for a joint conference.
 Both societies pursue similar goals, and the main objective of this conference is to bring the two organisations and their members closer together in order to facilitate potential future collaborations and projects.